savitharaghunathan/How-Open-Source-Can-Launch-Your-Career-in-Tech/README.md

 - My personal OSS journey: from contributor to maintainer and mentor
 - How students can get started with OSS, including beginner-friendly projects
 - The impact of OSS on careers through community, skill-building, and global recognition
-- Debunking myths and showcasing non-code roles in OSS
+- Showcasing non-code roles in OSS

 ---